m-ld/m-ld-security-spec/threats/legal-docs.md

 While fully peer-to-peer message delivery options are possible, they are not in widespread use, and so we model a _message broker_ as a service on the cloud, which is responsible for delivering control messages and document change operations.
 The broker may be implemented as a single server, a cluster, or a world-wide service; but for our purposes we will assume a process with its own trust boundary.
 (In anticipation of design, note that the broker does not need access to message content, so messages can be encrypted end-to-end.)

-For persistence of the document between sessions, and for parties to be able to access the latest available information whether or not another party is online, a copy of the document will be stored in a service accessible to all parties – the *p2pl-doc storage service*.
+For persistence of the document between sessions, and for parties to be able to access the latest available information whether or not another party is online, a copy of the document will be stored in a service accessible to all parties – the *storage service*.
 This persistent copy will be kept up-to-date as the network allows when edits are made; recognising that at any time, a party might have a local copy that is more recently updated, for example if they are offline.

-The p2pl-doc storage service can be partitioned and replicated easily, usually without IT support, by the law firm – including to the cloud or to the client organisation (it is shown deployed to the law firm, as the default).
+The storage service can be partitioned and replicated easily, usually without IT support, by the law firm – including to the cloud or to the client organisation (it is shown deployed to the law firm, as the default).
 Each partition of the service can serve separate documents.
 This means that persistent copies can be physically relocated to comply with data sovereignty or other client requirements, without degradation of service, so long as at least one location serving the document is sufficiently available.

+A key feature of document management systems is the ability to search across documents.
+This presents a challenge to a peer-to-peer system, in which there is no central repository to be indexed – and possibly not even a central registry of what documents exist.
+Therefore we propose a search service based on the cloud, which is responsible for directing searchers to specific documents, while respecting access control.
+For example, it should not be possible to infer the content of a document to which you do not have read access, by finding it with a search term.

 ### users